SO(10): a Case for Hadron Colliders: Unification Constraints

 In other words, $M_{\rm Z}^{2} m_{\rm sel}m_{\rm sup}/ m_{3}m_{8}m_{\rm sq}^{2} $ has to be as large as possible.
 Clearly, the color octet, weak triplet and a scalar quark doublet field contribute in the right direction if light, while the scalar electron and scalar up-quark states have the opposite effect.
 A numerical estimate shows that former states ought to lie close to the electroweak scale, and the latter ones are forced to be heavy, close to the GUT scale.
 The other fields simply decouple from this particular combination of couplings.

 To support our results, a two-loops analysis was performed.
 We spare the reader of the computational tedium here - the numerical details of this complete analysis will be presented in a longer paper, now in preparation~\cite{PSZ}.
-It should be noted that a comparable correction comes from higher-dimensional operators.
+For the present discussion it should be noted that unification can be achieved only for $M_{\rm I}\lesssim 6 \times 10^{14}\rm GeV$.
+Simply, the effect of an even higher $M_{\rm I}$ cannot be traded for light scalar states.
+It follows then that the intermediate scale is effectively fixed due to its lower bound coming from neutrino mass expression \eqref{nueffect}, $M_{\rm I} \simeq 5\times10^{14} {\rm GeV}$.

+Significant corrections to the running come from higher-dimensional operators.
 In fact, the couplings do not have to unify at the GUT scale due to the possible presence of higher dimensional effective kinetic energy terms~\cite{Shafi:1983gz}

 It is easy to see that the liner term in $\langle 45_{\rm H} \rangle$ vanishes due to the asymmetry of the adjoint representation.
 Using\eqref{vev} one gets ($\epsilon = M_{\rm GUT}/\Lambda$)

 (and zero otherwise), for the LR and QL cases, respectively, with .
 The relative factors 5/2 and 5/3 come from the normalization of the $U(1)$ generator.
 Interestingly, for the QL case, these effects can help raise both $M_{\rm I}$, needed for neutrino mass and $M_{\rm GUT}$ in order to ensure proton stability.
 It should be noted that corrections to the zeroes in \eqref{45vev} - of the order $(M_{\rm I}/M_{\rm GUT})^2$ - to this small contribution can be safely ignored.\\